teresa-chow/42-libft/README.md

 # Libft
 ![Static Badge](https://img.shields.io/badge/42%20School-Rank%200-%2315bbbb)

-_Libft is the 1st project of the [Common Core curriculum](https://42.fr/en/the-program/software-engineer-degree/) at 42.
+_Libft is the 1st project of the <a href="https://42.fr/en/the-program/software-engineer-degree/" target="_blank">Common Core curriculum</a> at 42.
 It's about coding a C library: specifically, recoding a few functions of the C standard library, as well as some other utility functions.
 Future projects will rely on this library._
 ___